ameeraarfaa/BookMark/README.md

 2. **View Book Details**
    - Tap on a book to see more details.
    - Choose from the following options:
-     - Preview: View the book on Google Books.
+     - Preview: View the book on Google Books website.
-     - Buy: Open a link to purchase the book.
+     - Buy: Opens the book on Google Play Books (if the Book is available on Google Play, else an error message appears).
      - Mark: Save the book for later reference.

 3. **Manage Marked Books**